 But, I may be the only one writing a blog post about it.
 Ha!

 Hey, years ago, I decided I would be of little use to anyone if I am a phony or a fake.
-So, I determined, and strive to tell the whole true and nothing but the truth – at least as it pertains to me and what I’ve my own experiences.
+So, I am determined, and strive to tell the whole truth and nothing but the truth – at least as it pertains to me and what I’ve my own experiences.

 News flash: I don’t know everything in life (nor should I be expected to) but, one thing I’m an expert at is ME!
 Indeed, I know my experiences, and what I’ve been through, very well.